simongravelle/nmrformd/docs/source/index.rst

 .. container:: figurelegend

-    Figure: Example of systems that can be analysed using NMRforMD, from left to right: a lennard-jones fluid, a bulk water system, and a lysozyme in water.
+    Figure: Examples of systems that can be analysed using NMRforMD, from left to right: a bulk water system, a lennard-jones fluid, and a lysozyme in water.

 .. toctree::
    :maxdepth: 2